cam1lle/VBA-challenge/README.md

 * Dataset Selection: During the development and testing of the code, the "alphabetical_testing.xlsx" dataset was used.
 This smaller dataset allows for quicker testing and validation of the script, ensuring it runs within a reasonable time frame (under 3 to 5 minutes).

 Please refer to the VBA script files included in the project repository for a detailed view of the code implementation and data analysis.

-Note: This README file provides an overview of the project and the actions taken.
-For more specific details, please refer to the project files and the VBA script itself included in the shared link.